DataONEorg/rdataone/README.txt

 methods consult CN resolve to get the nodes that hold the requested object.

 4. converting data objects into useful things in R, specifically dataFrames.
-This is currently limited to converting csv-like files.
+This currently supports csv-like files

 examples: